What Lua dialiect is this?

 Comes bundled with the

-luajit32 commands, which are simple shell scripts that find and load the appropriate luajit executable for your platform/arch, so that typing
+luajit command, which is a simple shell script that finds and loads the appropriate luajit executable for your platform/arch so that typing

 LuaJIT was compiled using its original makefile.